RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Lost in Space/Lost in Space.md

 ## Save your project { .save }

 Well done!
 You've now completed your first Scratch project.
-If you are using the online editor, you can let others see your animation by clicking 'Share' in the top-right of the screen!
+If you are using the online editor, you can let others see your animation by clicking 'Share' in the top-right of the Scratch editor!

 ![screenshot](space-share.png)